 Organize and Store Your Handbags

 When handbags aren't in use, where to keep them can be a conundrum.
 They’re bulky and sometimes fragile, and some of us have far too many of them.
 So a good storage system is essential.
 Here are a few simple ideas to help you organize your handbags.Continue to 2 of 10 below.

 02 of 10

 Cubbies and Bins

-Cubbies, bins, boxes, and any other similar type of container are best if you have a lot of room for storage.
+Cubbies, bins, boxes, and any other similar types of container are best if you have a lot of room for storage.
 You can look for models with sections or those with a decorative pattern.
 You can even store your bags in their own locker.
 For handbags you don’t use often, large plastic bins stashed in a closet or tucked under a bed can be a good way to keep them protected.
 The best part about cubbies and boxes is that there are plenty of options on the market.
-Finding one in the right size, arrangement, and color is almost guaranteed.Continue to 3 of 10 below.
+Finding one in the right size, layout, and color is almost guaranteed.Continue to 3 of 10 below.

 03 of 10

 Hooks are the most obvious and easy way to store your bags if the layout of your space allows for them.
 You can place removable hooks over your doors, hanging bags on one side (as with a front door) or both (in the case of a closet door.)

 You can also mount hooks, in multiples, like on this board, or individually on the wall.
-Advantages to using hooks are that they’re simple and keep your bags visible and within easy reach.Continue to 4 of 10 below.
+Hooks are simple and keep your bags visible and within easy reach.Continue to 4 of 10 below.

 04 of 10